 -Joseph Sherman (1870-1954) was the youngest child.
 He worked as a day laborer, and married Harriet Gavette, and had 6 children.
 Towards the end of his life the entire family was living in Massachusetts, and some of these descendants ended up in New York City.

-Leonard & Esther are buried in Parker Hill Cemetery, which is located up on a hill in the back of someone's backyard on Clark Hill Road.
+Leonard & Esther are buried in Parker Hill Cemetery, which is located up on a hill in the back of someone's backyard on Clark Hill Road (likely the house was another Leonard Clark construction).
 They are buried there with several of their children, and Esther's parents.

 GRAVES OF LEONARD SHERMAN